HPLC – Definition, Principle, Diagram, Instrumentation, Types and Applications

 • There are many conventional types of injectors like Rheodyne injector, Septum injector, and Stopflow injector; however, an advanced injector known as Auto-sampler injector is used to deliver an aliquot of sample to the HPLC column.
 It is high-tech automation equipment with high precision, variable volume, and long-term reliability.

-Column:
+HPLC Column:

-• The column is an integral part of the HPLC system that performs the critical task of separating molecular compounds during analysis.
+• The hplc column is an integral part of the HPLC system that performs the critical task of separating molecular compounds during analysis.

 • Several types of columns are used in the pharmaceutical industry; however, the most commonly used ones are C18 and C8 columns.